wyx087/solar-owl/README.md

 - OWL Intuition Solar PV monitor
 - Raspberry Pi 1 (should work with newer)
+- Setup a RAMdisk at /var/tmp (https://www.domoticz.com/wiki/Setting_up_a_RAM_drive_on_Raspberry_Pi)
 - Pimote and 2 sockets from Energenie (see pc.c on how to comment out this part if you only want data logging)
 - wiringPi library for RaspberryPi GPIO interactions (not needed for data logging)

+Requirements for www:

+- Install lighttpd
+- Create symbolic links as detailed in LINKS.txt

 The dataflow for il.c and www parts on Raspberry Pi: